martintrojer/carddown/README.md

 If `--full` flag is not set (default), CARDDOWN will do an incremental scan which will not generate orphan cards.

 ### Audit
-In audit-mode you can review your orphan an leech cards.
-Orphan cards can be removed from the CARDDOWN database in the audit view, but leeches has to be fixed in the source files.
+In audit mode, you can review your orphan and leech cards.
+Orphan cards can be removed from the CARDDOWN database in the audit view, but leeches have to be fixed in the source files.

 ## Writing flashcards
 CARDDOWN supports single and multi-line flashcards.
 These flashcards can be anywhere in your markdown/text files.